 The wind spreads the stench of the hanged.
 Baitos opens his eyes and licks his deformed lips.
 The hanged!
 Tonight is his brother’s turn to stand guard by the gallows.
 He must be there now, with the crossbow.
 Why not crawl towards him?
 Together they could take one of the bodies down and then…

 He takes his wide hunting knife and comes out staggering.

 But suddenly, four shadows arise out of the night.
-They approach one of the bonfires, and the crossbowman feels his anger revive, poked by the untimely presences.
+They approach one of the bonfires and the crossbowman feels his anger revive, poked by the untimely presences.
 Now he sees them.
-They are four lords, four chiefs: the teenager don Francisco de Mendoza, former steward to don Fernando, King of the Romans; the very young don Diego Barba, knight of the Order of Saint John of Jerusalem; Carlos Dubrin, milk-brother of our lord Charles V; and Bernardo Centurión, the Genoese, old captain of four of prince Andrea Doria’s galleys.
+They are four lords, four chiefs: the teenager don Francisco de Mendoza, former steward to don Fernando, King of the Romans; the very young don Diego Barba, knight of the Order of Saint John of Jerusalem; Carlos Dubrin, milk-brother of our lord Charles V; and Bernardo Centurión, the Genoese, former captain of four of prince Andrea Doria’s galleys.

 Hunger and hatred choke the crossbowman.
 He desires to shout but fails, and he falls in a faint, silently, on the short grass.